|Brian J. Ensley (#47190867)|

 I started out in the Air Force for a short time in the early 1980's, had a 15 year break and now I'm active duty with the PA Army National Guard (AGR) in an Apache (AH-64D) Attack Reconnaissance Battalion (soon to retire).
 My family has served in the military since the French & Indian War, all from Pennsylvania, down to two of my sons who served in the PA National Guard.|

 I have been involved with genealogy since around 1982 and have published several books on area cemeteries as well as local history.
+I finally earned my Master's Degree in 2006.
 It has been my goal to document as many cemeteries in my area as possible before much of the information is lost to time.
 Besides transcribing cemeteries I have recently found the value in photographing headstones as a way to help preserve this valuable information for future generations.
 It seems that most families have that one person who seems to answer a calling in life to be the family historian- I guess that's me as well as for my wife's family.

 What I find incredible- I went from using a typewriter and carbon paper in the early 1980's, to now being able to take a photo of a headstone and upload it to this site instantly while in the cemetery, from my iPhone.